-The AP1000 plant is designed to meet United States Nuclear Regulatory Commission (US NRC) deterministic safety criteria and probabilistic risk criteria with large margins.
-Safety analyses have been completed and documented in the US licensing documents reviewed by the US NRC (Design Control Document (DCD) [2] and Probabilistic Risk Assessment (PRA) [4]).
-The extensive AP600 plant testing program, which is applicable to the AP1000 design, verifies that the innovative plant features will perform as designed and analyzed.
+The AP1000 plant is designed to meet United States Nuclear Regulatory Commission (US NRC) deterministic safety criteria and probabilistic safety criteria with large margins.
+Safety analyses have been completed and documented in the US licensing documents reviewed by the US NRC (the AP1000 plant Design Control Document [DCD] [2] and PRA [4]).
+The extensive AP600 plant testing program, which is applicable to the AP1000 plant design, verifies that the innovative plant features will perform as designed and analyzed.
 PRA results show a very low core damage and large release frequency, which meet the goals established for advanced reactor designs.
-The core damage frequency, considering random, fire, flood events during at-power and shutdown operation is about 5E-7/yr.
+The core damage frequency, considering internal, fire and flood events during at-power and shutdown operation is about 5E-7/yr.
 The large release frequency for these same events is about 6E-8/yr.
 This very low risk was a result of the AP1000 plant safety design features (simple passive safety features and active DiD features) as well as the use of PRA throughout the design process starting with the initial design phase.
-In addition, the AP1000 plant has carefully evaluated and addressed severe accident phenomenon; a key AP1000 design feature in dealing with a severe accident is the invessel retention of a molten core.
+In addition, the AP1000 plant has carefully evaluated and addressed severe accident phenomenon; a key AP1000 plant design feature in dealing with a severe accident is the in-vessel retention of a molten core.
 This feature provides a robust, reliable, and simple means of preventing a molten core from causing containment failure.

 The AP1000 plant is a standardized plant design that uses conservative, bounding site parameters (temperatures, wind velocities and seismic levels), achieves a very high level of safety and incorporates utility operational desires.
 As a result, it is a plant design that can be applied to different geographical regions around the world with varying regulatory standards and utility expectations without major changes.

-The AP1000 design provides adequate protection of the public health and safety with respect to aircraft impact.
+The AP1000 plant design provides adequate protection of the public health and safety with respect to aircraft impact.
 Following an aircraft impact, the AP1000 plant is capable of maintaining adequate core cooling, containment integrity, spent fuel pool integrity, and spent fuel cooling.

-This document provides the Westinghouse self assessment of the AP1000 60 Hz Standard Plant Design (APP) and the AP1000 50 Hz European Standard Plant (EPS) design against the IAEA Safety Standard No. SSR-2/1 [1].
-A complete list of references utilized to perform the assessment are provided in Section 3.0 of this report.
-The assesment performed in this document is applicable to both the APP design and the EPS design of the AP1000 plant.
+A complete list of references utilized to perform the assessment are provided in Section 3.0 of this report, while Section 4.0 provides a complete list of the acronyms and trademarks used throughout the document.
+Key IAEA definitions are applied to the AP1000 design plant in Section 5.0 in support of the paragraph by paragraph compliance assessment presented in Section 6.0.

 2.0 Highlights of the Results and Conclusions